Worried about overpopulation? Don’t be…

 Rather than people taking jobs because “It’s the only job available and I need to feed my family,” what if individuals take the jobs that most excite them?
 Jobs they do not for the money, but instead for personal fulfillment.

-Imagine a future where each of us can partner with AI and robots to augment our knowledge, our skills, our senses and abilities.
+Imagine a future where each of us can partner with robotics and artificial intelligence to augment our knowledge, our skills, our senses and abilities.

 Ray Kurzweil predicts that by 2029 (just 9 years from now) we will have “human-level AI” available to all of us.